Devetak/Mark0.jl/README.md

 # Mark0.jl

-A Julia implementation of the Mark0 model without a central bank.Bbased on the original C++ code avaiable at [Mark0 C++ (GitLab)](https://gitlab.com/sharma.dhruv/markovid).
+A Julia implementation of the Mark0 model without a central bank.
+Based on the original C++ code avaiable at [Mark0 C++ (GitLab)](https://gitlab.com/sharma.dhruv/markovid).

 ```julia
     using Pkg